r4victor/tenthousandmeters/content/blog/python_bts_10.md

 probes[i] = a * probes[i-1] + c % number_of_buckets
 ```

-[Hull–Dobell Theorem](https://en.wikipedia.org/wiki/Linear_congruential_generator#c_%E2%89%A0_0) tells us how to choose the constants `a` and `c` so that the probe sequence convers all the buckets before it starts repeating them.
+[Hull–Dobell Theorem](https://en.wikipedia.org/wiki/Linear_congruential_generator#c_%E2%89%A0_0) tells us how to choose the constants `a` and `c` so that the probe sequence covers all the buckets before it starts repeating them.
 If the size of the hash table is a power of 2, then setting `a = 5` and `c = 1` will do the job.

 Quadratic probing and pseudo-random probing are still quite sensitive to the quality of the hash function because the probe sequences of two different keys will be identical whenever their first probes are the same.
 This situation is also a form of clustering known as **secondary clustering**.
 There is a probing scheme that mitigates it.
 It's called **double hashing**.